On this page:

 What to do if...

-We know that some Artstor users rely on OIV and we are committed to maintaining and enhancing support for classroom teaching.
-We have been conducting interviews with the OIV and greater teaching community to ensure that we have the most informed picture of our users varied teaching practices so that we can provide key OIV features using more stable technology as we continue to enhance Artstor.
+We know that some Artstor users rely on OIV as a central part of their teaching practice and we are committed to maintaining and enhancing support for classroom teaching in other formats.
+We have conducted interviews with the OIV and greater teaching community to ensure that we have the most informed picture of our users varied teaching practices to ensure that we are providing key functionality of OIV in more stable and universal formats.

 - After June 14, 2019 you will no longer be able to import image groups directly from Artstor to the OIV